 An intermediate level course focusing on the principles and processes of baking and pastry.
 Breads, dough, cakes, pastries and fillings will be studied and produced.
+Prerequisite: FOOD 130.

 FOOD 239 Restaurant and Catering Management 3 s.h.
 Students will apply principles of menu planning, food science, food preparation and service skills to the planning, creation, supervision, service and evaluation of commercial meals.
 Lab experience required.
+Offered Fall only.